 - Pour the batter into the prepared jelly roll-pan.
 Use the back of a spoon to evenly distribute the batter and then place in oven.
 Bake for about 10 minutes, or until the surface springs back when touched.

-- Beginning with short end of cake, roll it up, in the towel and allow to cool.
+- Beginning with short end, roll it up in the towel and allow to cool.